Min0u/Microrust/README.md

 # µRust #

-µRust is a small, simple and fast microcontroller programming framework for Rust.
+µRust is a small, simple and fast interpreter programming framework for Rust.

 ## Features ##